-William Wragg Relinquishes Party Whip Amid Phone Number Scandal
+MP William Wragg Quits Tory Whip Over Phone Number Leak Scandal

-In a stunning turn of events, William Wragg, Member of Parliament (MP) for Hazel Grove, has voluntarily stepped down from the Conservative whip.
-The decision comes after Wragg admitted to sharing fellow MPs’ personal phone numbers with an individual he encountered on a dating app.
+William Wragg, the Conservative MP for Hazel Grove, has sensationally resigned from the Tory whip.
+The move follows his admission that he shared fellow MPs’ personal phone numbers with someone he met on a dating app.

-Wragg, who will now sit as an independent MP in the House of Commons, also relinquished his roles on the influential 1922 backbench committee and the Public Administration Committee.
-His departure from the party has sent shockwaves through political circles, leaving many questioning the implications for both his career and the Conservative Party.
+Wragg will now sit as an independent in the House of Commons, having also stepped down from the powerful 1922 backbench committee and the Public Administration Committee.
+His exit has sent shockwaves through political circles, raising questions about his future and the Conservative Party’s stability.

-“They had compromising information on me,” Wragg confessed.
+The scandal emerged after Wragg told The Times he was targeted in a Westminster honeytrap.
+He said he was chatting to a stranger on a dating app when asked to hand over colleagues’ phone numbers.
+“They had compromising information on me,” Wragg admitted.
 “They wouldn’t leave me alone.
 In a moment of weakness, I provided them with some numbers—but not all.”

-In a statement to the press, Wragg expressed remorse: “I am mortified by my actions, and I deeply regret any harm they may have caused to others.
+Wragg expressed deep regret in a statement: “I am mortified by my actions and I deeply regret any harm they may have caused.
 My lapse in judgment has consequences, and I apologise sincerely.”

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.